SPX FLOW is the World’s Largest Mixing Manufacturer

 The suspension of solids within an industrial mixing process improves the rate of mass transfer within the solution.
 SPX FLOW industrial mixers can be designed to meet any processing need.
-For example, while axial-flow impellers are typically suggested for solid suspension, radial-flow impellers used in conjunction with baffled mixing tanks can function similarly.
-A tank with baffles will be able to rotate to convert the radial-flow impellers rotational motion into vertical motion to displace collected solids.
+For example, while axial-flow impellers are typically suggested for solid suspension, radial-flow impellers used together with baffled mixing tanks can function just as effectively.
+A tank with baffles can rotate to convert the radial-flow impellers rotational motion into vertical motion to displace collected solids.
 Our ability to assess and offer high-quality solutions for solid suspension scenarios is what sets SPX FLOW apart.

 The need for an optimized mixing and blending process is leading the industry to a heightened level of detailed digital controls.
 Installed into the mixer at critical points, controls are used to monitor the performance of the mixer during operation.